appsdock/docs/README.md

 # AppsDock OS Documentation

-You can find the entire documentation [here](https://appsdock.github.io/docs/).
+The entire documentation can be found [here](https://docs.appsdock.de/).